Sajad-Hussaini/sgsim/README.md

 # SGSIM
 <p align="justify">
-<strong>SGSIM</strong> is a Python package for simulating a target earthquake ground motion time series.
-This package enables users to apply the site-based stochastic simulation model (as noted in the reference section) to a target ground motion time series and obtain model parameters that implicitly account for the earthquake and site characteristics.
-Given the model parameters, the package can simulate multiple realizations of the target motion to account for the aleatoric nature of the ground motion.
-It also provides tools for visualizing the simulation results.
+<strong>SGSIM</strong> is a Python package for simulating target earthquake ground motions using a site-based stochastic model [1].
+It derives model parameters that implicitly account for the earthquake and site characteristics of the target ground motion.
+Using these parameters, the package simulates ground motions for the specific earthquake scenario, accounting for their aleatoric variability.
+It also provides tools for visualizing the simulation results..
 </p>

 ## Table of Contents